alexandrosraikos/woocommerce-biz-courier-logistics/README.md

 You also have the option to enable automatic shipment cancellation requests when your order enters a specified state in _WooCommerce Settings > Shipping > Biz Courier Shipping_.

+## Getting Started

+Read on below to get started with Biz Courier & Logistics for WooCommerce.

+### Requirements

+Recommended requirements for this plugin are PHP 8.0+ (with `soap` extension enabled), WordPress 5.7+, WooCommerce 5.2+.

+_Biz Courier & Logistics for WooCommerce has not been tested with prior versions of PHP, WordPress or WooCommerce._

 ### Installation

 Simply setup WordPress with WooCommerce and enable the plugin.